If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - Setting up this thing was a time-consuming affair for me.
 I didn’t like that.
 But, once done, it was great!

 - If you intend to play GameCube or PlayStation 2, you may experience some instability.
-So, I will suggest that you get separate emulators for GameCube or PS2.
+Therefore, I suggest that you get separate emulators for each.

 System Requirements for RetroArch